-Coordinated Land Use and Transportation Policies: Transportation and land use are highly interconnected, as land use patterns play an integral role in how people choose to travel.
+Coordinated Land Use and Transportation Policies:

+Transportation and land use are highly interconnected, as land use patterns play an integral role in how people choose to travel.
 Transportation currently accounts for about a guarter of GHG emissions in Rochester.
 Policies and actions that make it easier to make trips by foot, bicycle, and transit, can help the community reduce transportation-related GHG emissions.
-This action focuses on the City's role in continuing to develop and adopt land use policies and zoning standards that have been shown to lower vehicle miles traveled and improve public health.
+This action focuses on the City's role in continuing to develop and adopt land use policies and zoning standards that have been shown to lower vehicle miles traveled and improve public health (such as mixed-use and transit oriented development).
 Land use concepts with the greatest influence on travel behavior and vehicle miles traveled (and GHG emissions) include compact development, a greater diversity of land uses, good street connectivity, greater choice of transportation modes, appropriate parking management and pricing, and concentration of activities in centers.